kubotal/kad-doc/kad/docs/getting-started/05-installation-existing-cluster.md

 # Installation on an existing cluster

-It's assumed that your Kubernetes client configuration is correctly pointed at your target cluster and that you have full cluster admin rights
+It's assumed that your Kubernetes client configuration (`~/.kube/config`) is correctly pointed at your target cluster and that you have full cluster admin rights

 It is also assumed your cluster match [the FluxCD prerequisites](https://fluxcd.io/flux/installation/#prerequisites).

+It must also have an ingress controller.
+This tutorial has been tested with `NGINX ingress controller`, but should be easily adapted for another one.

 ## Configuration